kulcsarrudolf/pasztor.at/content/blog/api-first-2.md

 import org.springframework.http.HttpStatus;

 public class ApiException extends Exception {
-    //Don't output this to the JSON, this will be used only as a HTTP status.
+    //Don't output this to the JSON,
+    //this will be used only as a HTTP status.
     @JsonIgnore
     public final HttpStatus status;
     public final ErrorCode error;
     public final String errorMessage;

+    public ApiException(
+        HttpStatus status,
-    public ApiException(HttpStatus status, ErrorCode error, String errorMessage) {
+        ErrorCode error,
+        String errorMessage
+    ) {
         this.status = status;
         this.error = error;
         this.errorMessage = errorMessage;